Budgets & Reports

 This report represents and reflects the City’s financial operations and condition for the previous year to the City residents, elected officials, management personnel, financial institutions, bondholders, rating agencies and all other parties interested in the City’s financial affairs.
 For more information view the Comprehensive Annual Report page.

 This document pertains to all local tax for the previous calendar year.
 It focuses on providing clarity to residents on how their tax dollars are collected and spent.
-Please read and review the following document, Residents Guide to Local Taxes for further insight of how your local tax dollars enhance the City.
+Please read and review the following document, Resident's Guide to Understanding Local Tax for further insight of how your local tax dollars enhance the City.
 Any questions regarding this statement should be directed to Jacob Burton, Finance Director.